Chris-McGraw-ExecFire/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope
+  declared variables and functions wouldn't be accessible outside of their functions.
+Only the final return statement that closes out the argument
 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript

 ## Introduction